Gxrco/Obj-Rust/README.md

 # Spaceship Model in Rust

-This model has been created using a modeling 3D software called Blender, the challenge making this model was using only one cube to start extruding until have a decent shape of a spaceship.
-Finally, I exported this model as .obj as triangled mesh to be read by the algorithm in
+This model has been created using a 3D modeling software called Blender, the challenge of making this model was to use only a cube to start extruding until I had a decent shape of a spaceship.
+Finally, I exported this model as .obj as a triangulated mesh to be read by the algorithm in Rust.
-Rust.

 # Demo